Jyotish-Software/jyotish/README.md

 * Clone the library from github
 * Install Composer
 * Go to the downloaded directory using cmd, where you can see a composer.json file
-* run "composer install" in the directory
+* Run "composer install" in the directory
+* Browse to index-testonly.php from your localhost Wamp/Xampp installation